-In November I was fortunate enough to attend a preaching workshop in Toronto with colleagues from across Canada, and the main text we focused on was this very text from the gospel of Matthew.
-In preparing to preach, one of the things that Anna, our workshop leader insisted on is that you have to go into the text and wrestle with it until it speaks to you.
+Several years ago I was fortunate enough to attend a preaching workshop in Toronto with colleagues from across Canada, and the main text we focused on was this very text from the gospel of Matthew.
+One of the things that Anna, our workshop leader insisted on is that in preparing to preach, you have to go into the text and wrestle with it until it speaks to you.
 And so, after spending time with the text, reading it, questioning it, discussing it, looking at commentaries, whatever, the first question that you have to ask yourself before you start preparing your sermon is this:

 What is the moment in the text that gets you?
-That is, that fascinates you, troubles you, thrills you, haunts you, disturbs you, or otherwise jumps up to meet you?
+The words that fascinate you, trouble you, thrill you, haunt you, disturb you, or otherwise jump up to meet you?

 We broke into small groups for this exercise, and we asked that first question.
 What is the moment in the text, from the gospel that we just read, that gets you?
 And we went around the room and one after another, identified that moment: